We look forward to welcoming you to the Fourth Annual New Approaches Summit, which will return to New York City during UNGA80 and Climate week,

 on Monday, September 22, 2025.
 This one-day event brings together a diverse group of experts from various sectors (including government, public health, policy, advocacy, regulatory, technology, investment, and the scientific community), to discuss and address critical U.S. and global challenges and opportunities related to tobacco control and harm reduction.

-United by a shared mission: to accelerate an end to smoking-related deaths, improve global health outcomes, and foster a sustainable future.
+United by a shared mission: to accelerate an end to smoking-related deaths, improve global health outcomes, and support a more sustainable future.
 Last year we broke new ground by hosting the Foreign Minister of St. Kitts and Nevis, Dr. Denzil Douglas, who opened with a powerful call to balance prevention, cessation, and harm reduction in the fight against tobacco-related diseases.
 Watch his speech

 here | read the transcript